magnussolution/magnusbilling7/wiki/en/modules/templateMail/templateMail.rst

 From name
 ---------

-| We did not write the description to this field.
+| This is the name that will be use with the fromname from the email.